 For your serenity, PONANT selects a flight and organises the transfer between the airport and the port.
 This package is included in your cruise fare.

-We highly recommend you arrive in Montreal the day before this flight.
+We highly recommend you arrive in Paris the day before this flight.

 We suggest you to be at the check-in counter 2 hours before departure.